wp-plugins/my-calendar/readme.txt

 * New filter: mc_use_permalinks to enable use of custom post type permalinks for single event pages.
 * New filter: mc_post_template to customize template used in single event shortcode automatically inserted into custom post type pages.

-* New design: new stylesheet option available: twentyfourteen.css
+* New design: new stylesheet available: twentyfourteen.css

 * Updated: added more fields to search on events.
 * Updated: updated image uploader to use add media panel and store attachment ID
-* Updated: title template supports all template tags (but strips HTML.).
+* Updated: <title> template supports all template tags (but strips HTML.).
 * Updated: Various aspects of UI
 * Updated: Date/time selectors.
 See http://amsul.ca/pickadate.js/, MIT license.